1samaresh1/Bangalore_House_Price_Prediction_Using_Machine_Learning_Regression_Model/README.md

-# Bangalore House Price Prediction Using Machine Learning Regression Model
+<h1 align="center">Bangalore House Price Prediction Using Machine Learning Regression Model</h1>

 The Bengaluru House Prediction project is a machine learning solution designed to help people in Bangalore predict home prices accurately.
 This is useful because buying a home involves many factors that affect prices and can be confusing.